-Whenever this happens the root cause is that you failed to become a vibrational match for your intentions.
-Probably without even realizing it, you remained stuck in a pattern of intending for your desires NOT to manifest, thereby sabotaging yourself from making progress.
+Whenever this happens, we are told that the root cause is that you failed to become a vibrational match for your intentions.
+Probably without even realising it, you remained stuck in a pattern of intending for your desires NOT to manifest, thereby sabotaging yourself from making progress.

 Intentions are a package deal

 When you set a goal or an intention and begin moving towards it much more slowly than you’d like, the drag you experience comes from your fears, not the external world.
 If you put all your energy into changing your external circumstances without addressing your fears, your progress will be extremely slow, if you even move at all.